Bruce A. Fuhrer

-Bruce Alexander Fuhrer OAM (born 1930) is an Australian mycologist and fungus photographer.
+Bruce Alexander Fuhrer OAM (31 December 1930 – 31 March 2023) was an Australian botanist and photographer, specialising in cryptogams.
 His photographic collection of fungi numbers more than 3000 species.

 Early life

 Born in Woollahra, Sydney, in 1930, Fuhrer developed his interest in nature as a boy, exploring the parks and forests of Sydney and the Blue Mountains with his father.
 At 17, Fuhrer moved to Portland, Victoria.
 Fuhrer met and was inspired by local naturalists Oswald Lightbody (Ossie) and Alexander Clifford Beauglehole (Cliff).
 It was during this period that he developed his interest in natural history and joined the Portland Field Naturalists' Club.